You see that beautiful Rugelach right there…it comes from a rolled out ball of dough and yes, you can make it. I am sure of it.

-It starts like any other cookie; just cream together your butter, cream cheese and sugar.
+It starts like any other cookie; just cream (beat) together your butter, cream cheese and sugar.
 That’s easy enough.
 Add your egg yolks and vanilla.
 Not too bad, right?
-Now pay close attention: Sift nothing, nada.
-Do NOT even use a separate bowl for your TWO (yes only two) dry ingrdients.
-Simply throw your flour and salt right into the same bowl with the butter mixture and cream again on medium speed just until combined.
+Now pay close attention; Sift nothing, nada.
+Do NOT even use a separate bowl for your TWO (yes only two) dry ingredients.
+Simply throw your flour and salt right into the same bowl with the butter mixture and beat again on medium speed just until combined.

 Ok…people…here is the TOUGH part (sarcasm is so lost in the written word); Make a ball out of the dough with your hands and break it in half.
 Squish your two halves of dough into small disks.
-See?
-Wrap with plastic wrap, and place the wrapped disks in a large ziploc and store in the fridge for two hours or until the next day like I did.
+See the photo above?
+Wrap each disk with plastic wrap, and place the wrapped disks in a large Ziploc bag and store in the fridge for two hours or until the next day like I did.